demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 - Your CI/CD solution (such as CircleCI).
 - Docker, or applications like Mypy, Flake8, pylint, pytest, etc., for validations and lint commands.

-1. **Review the lint validations in the `demisto-sdk-conf` file.**
+1. **Review the lint and the validate in the `demisto-sdk-conf` file.**

 2. **(Optional): Upload the content to a test staging environment**.

     Run the following command:
     `Demisto-sdk upload -i Packs/mypack`
-    For example, to upload an integration, type `demisto-sdk upload -i Packs/CICDExample -i CICDExample` **NOTE:** Update the `DEMISTO_BASE_URL` and `DEMISTO_API_KEY`, if required.
+    For example, to upload an integration, type `demisto-sdk upload -i Packs/CICDExample/Integrations/CICDExample` **NOTE:** Update the `DEMISTO_BASE_URL` and `DEMISTO_API_KEY`, if required.

 3. **Test the content and run test playbooks, as required**.